DE-RSE/de-rse.github.io/en/conf2019/diversity_plan.md

 * **Evaluation and tracking** - Feedback regarding conference atmosphere, equity, inclusion, integrity, and diversity will be collected and evaluated.
-Results, and registration statistics, will be forwarded to the organizers of the next conference, for the benefit of future tracking.
+Results, and registration statistics, will be forwarded to the organizers of the next conference for the benefit of future tracking, and used to inform diversity reports.